soxueren/atsd/api/sql/examples/filter-operators-string.md

 String comparison operators `<, >, <=, >=` provide a way to filter tag values lexicographically.

-If one of the compared values is `NULL`, the condition returns `false`.
+If one of the compared values is `NULL`, the expression returns `NULL` and such rows are excluded by the `WHERE` clause.

 ## NULL filter